 What is a Specialist Dementia Unit?

-The majority of people with dementia can live and be cared for within the community.
-A small percentage of people with dementia will have more complex needs which require specialist care in a dedicated setting.
-Typically, people are admitted to a Specialist Dementia Unit with severe and persistent stress and distress.
-Ultimately, the aim is to support the person with dementia, their carers and their families so that the person with dementia can move on to a more community-based setting, generally this will be a care home but might be their own home.
+The majority of people with dementia can live within the community.
+A small percentage of people with dementia will have more complex needs which requires specialist care in a dedicated setting.
+Specialist Dementia Units support people with dementia to allow them to move to a community-based setting, such as their home or a care home.

 The Specialist Dementia Unit Improvement Programme

 - improve the quality of care for people with dementia within Specialist Dementia Units

 - improve the knowledge of improvement methods and tools; and

 - increase confidence and resilience in using these improvement approaches to support local improvements.